Written by Deb del Villar, Director of Communications

 - Scavenger hunts – Bible scavenger hunt or nature or sound, there are many options available

-- Attend a flea market – give them specified amount of money to purchase an item then make into a family treasure
+- Attend a flea market – give them a specified amount of money to purchase an item then make it into a family treasure

 - Make reservations at a fancy restaurant – dress up and teach etiquette